thealphacubicle/ClassRAG/docs/EXPERIMENT.md

 ## Observations & Next Steps

-1. **Database Trade-offs**
+1. **Importance of prompt engineering**

-   Each vector database exhibited unique performance characteristics under different loads and data sizes.
-Selecting the optimal database may depend on specific project requirements (e.g., speed vs. memory footprint).
+An immportant thing we noticed was that different LLMs respond differently to minor changes in prompts.
+For instance, some models performed better when more supportive and encouraging language was used in the prompt.
+Others responded better when asked to be direct or upon specific instructions.
+In any case, the way a question is asked is also very significant.
+The output varied significantly when questions were more strictly defined versus when the questions encouraged more "creative" thinking.

 2. **Model Suitability**

-   Not all LLMs performed equally well on every dataset.
-Larger models often provided more contextually rich responses but at a higher computational cost.
+Not all LLMs performed equally well.
+The larger models performed a lot better in handling the "grey areas" that arose from certain questions, while the smaller models were a lot more context dependent, so they did not perform well with ambiguity.

-3. **Embedding Quality**
+3. **Embedding and Database Quality**

-   Embedding models influenced retrieval precision.
-Embeddings that better capture semantic relationships tended to improve the relevance of retrieved chunks.
+The choice of database and embedding model was not as significant as other factors, but did have some effects on memory, operating speed, and quality of answers.

 4. **Future Work**
    - **Additional Databases**: Investigate other vector databases like Milvus or Faiss.